adulau/threat-intelligence.eu/methodologies.md

 # Words of Estimative Probability

 [Words of Estimative Probability](https://www.cia.gov/library/center-for-the-study-of-intelligence/csi-publications/books-and-monographs/sherman-kent-and-the-board-of-national-estimates-collected-essays/6words.html) proposes clear words when estimating probability.
 A MISP taxonomy called ['estimative-language'](https://www.misp-project.org/taxonomies.html#_estimative_language) proposes an applied model to tag information in threat intelligence platform.

+# The Diamond Model of Intrusion Analysis by Sergio Caltagirone, Andrew Pendergast, and Christopher Betz.

+[The Diamond Model of Intrusion Analysis](http://www.activeresponse.org/wp-content/uploads/2013/07/diamond.pdf) presents a novel model of intrusion analysis built by analysts, derived from years of experience, asking the simple question, “What is the underlying method to our work?”
+The model establishes the basic atomic element of any intrusion activity, the event, composed of four core features: adversary, infrastructure, capability, and victim.